Distilleries/Expendable/README.md

 The form state give you a part to add or edit an element and a part to view the element without edit.

-To use it you have to implement the interface `Distilleries\Expendable\Contracts\FormStateContract`.
+To use it you have to implement the interface `Distilleries\FormBuilder\Contracts\FormStateContract`.

 ```php
     public function getEdit($id);